rtdoh55/Capstone-Code/README.md

 # Capstone-Code
+# Context:
+Neutrino particles are subatomic particles without any charge that are very hard to detect and are naturally produced.
+By studying the neutrino, we can gain insight into a type of physics that goes beyond the standard model, giving significance to these seemingly insignificant particles.
+These neutrinos occur through a beta decay which is where 2 neutrons decay and produce 2 protons, 2 electrons, and 2 neutrinos.
+Using High purity germanium detectors scientists were able to measure the charge being released from this beta decay.
+We're interested in a double beta decay (a hypothesized decay), which is where a neutrino decays into 2 protons, 2 electrons, and no neutrinos which would indicate that neutrinos are their own antiparticles.
+This is done by measuring the charge through a time series.
+This would allow us to see if there are charge deposits in one or multiple sites.
+Originially the standard way of discovering multi-site or single site events was done through an arduous physics process.
+Our job is to using a machine learning model to predict features that would allow us to differentiate between single and multi site events.
+This would save time and help the forward progression of the discovery of these particles.
 # Data:
 Example data is included in the data folder and the original files were downloaded from https://zenodo.org/records/8257027
 # Objective: